Mohamed-Amine-Dogui/starter-kit-html-css/README.md

 ## 5.3 Utilize universal tags `<span>` or `<div>`

-Suppose you want to modify the species of birds in the following paragraph:
+Suppose you want to modify `HabibiComeToTunisia.com` in the following paragraph:

 ```html
 <p>